-QUALIFICATION OF SECRETARIAL AUDITORS FOR 2018-19
+QUALIFICATION OF SECRETARIAL AUDITORS FOR 2019-20

-Para No. Audit observation Management Reply 8.1 Did not appoint any Independent Directors on its Board as required under Section 149 of the Companies Act, 2013 As per the provisions of Memorandum and Articles of Association of the Company, Power to appoint Directors is with Government of India.
+Para No. Audit observation Management Reply 8.1 The Company did not comply with provisions of Section 173 of the Companies Act, 2013 and the Secretarial Standard - SS-1 in as much as the Company could not hold at least one Board Meeting in one calendar quarter; and the interval between to successive Board Meetings held during the Financial year on one occasion was more than one hundred and twenty days.
+In line with provision of Companies Act 2013 and Secretarial Standards, the 170 th Board Meeting was convened on 27.09.2019.
+Due to unavoidable circumstances, the same was postponed.
+Subsequently, the 170 th Board Meeting was convened on 15.10.2019 which was again postponed and the same is held on 11.11.2019.
+Audit observation is noted.
+8.2 The Company did not appoint any Independent Directors on its Board as required under Section 149 of the Companies Act, 2013 As per the provisions of Memorandum and Articles of Association of the Company, Power to appoint Directors is with Government of India.
 Action was taken by Company to amend its Articles to provide for two Independent Directors as per the provisions of Companies Act 2013.
-Proposal for appointment of Independent Directors was sent to Government of India and matter is being followed up periodically.
-8.2 In the absence of Independent Directors, the Company could not validity hold and conduct Meetings of Audit Committee.
-Audit Committee has been constituted with three members from the Directors appointed by Government of India.
+Proposal for appointment of Independent Directors was sent to Government of India.
+8.3 In the absence of Independent Directors, the Company could not validly hold and conduct Meetings of Audit Committee Audit Committee has been constituted with three members from the Directors appointed by Government of India.
 While Audit Committee was constituted, it was informed to the Board that, the Audit Committee will be re-constituted once the Independent Directors are appointed on the Board by Government.
+8.4 In pursuance to Section 149(1) of the Companies Act 2013 read with the Companies Appointment and Qualification of Directors Rules, 2014, the Company did not fill up on its Board the vacant post of Woman Director from 1 st August 2019.
+Audit observation is noted.
+The proposal for appointment of Woman Director will be sent to Government of India.